anferico/orm/README.md

 # Object Relational Mapper
 A simple code generator and Object Relational Mapper (ORM) written in C#.

 The goal of this project is twofold.
 On the one hand, we want to take annotated interface declarations and use them to create valid C# code and a corresponding SQL schema.
 On the other hand, we want to implement a simple ORM that's able to persist objects in main memory to disk by storing them as database rows.
-We also seek to do the opposite, namely retrieving records from a database and turn them into objects (i.e. instances of a class).
+We also seek to do the opposite, namely retrieving records from a database and turn them into objects (i.e. instances of a class) in memory.

 An example of an annotated interface declaration is included in the file [annotated_interfaces](annotated_interfaces), whose content is shown below:
 ```C#